cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

 At the same time, during development, you generally want to use the tip of the ``master`` or build branch of the ``cloudify-manager-blueprints`` repository.

-All these different constraints, will likely cause you many headaches, sporadic failures due to some manual typing gone wrong and similar mishaps.
+All these different constraints will likely cause you many headaches, sporadic failures due to some manual typing gone wrong and similar mishaps.

 ``claw`` can help you keep you sanity.